Showing posts sorted by relevance for query Collaboration. Sort by date Show all posts

 Did you know?

 Jame worked with Jonathan Thomas on the recent Lotus Esprit Turbo Challenge for the Atari STe.
-This is an upgrade of the classic racer that brings the game in line with the Amiga version.
-In every respect, except the tracker music.
-Now, I know what those guys will think, but I prefer chipmusic over a MOD any day.
+This is an upgrade of the classic racer that brings the game in line with the Amiga version (except for in-game tracker music).
+Now, I know what those guys will think, but I prefer chip music over a MOD any day.
 I personally don't see YM Chiptunes by Ben Daglish as a bad thing.
 Quite the opposite and it's one of the many aspects that makes the ST so cool.
+In fact, chip music is what defines the ST as an ST. If that makes sense?

-To play, all you need is a 1MB Atari ST so check it out, folks because the collaboration between these two has proved far beyond fruitful.
+To play, all you need is a 1MB Atari ST so check it out, folks because the collaboration between these two has proved fruitful.
 And the expertise Jamie has for the DMA hardware is jaw-dropping.
-Lotus has been transformed from a great racer into an awesome racer which, I assume, wasn't easy an easy task?
+Lotus has been transformed from a great racer into an awesome racer which - not an easy task.
 I'm sure you will all love playing it!!

-* The original web feature proved why 2021 might not suck after a year of paranoia.
+• The original web feature proves why 2021 might not suck after a year of paranoia.

-* The current release of #LotusSTE is now available so get it downloaded right now mister!!
+• The current release of #LotusSTE is now available so get it downloaded right now!!

 Another killer area with droids, bombs, guns and fire.
 RUN!!